 Importantly, the exclusionary rule applies not only to evidence obtained during an unlawful search and seizure, but also to any evidence that constitutes “fruit of the poisonous tree.”
 This means that if evidence secured during an unreasonable search and seizure leads to other evidence, then this other evidence is inadmissible as well.

 In limited circumstances, an unreasonable search and seizure may also serve as grounds for a civil case against the police.
 The police are entitled to a protection known as “qualified immunity,” which protects them against liability for mistakes made in the performance of their official duties.
 However, if an officer’s conduct is “objectively unreasonable,” then the qualified immunity protection does not apply.

 When Should You Speak with a Defense Lawyer about a Search and Seizure?

 If you have any questions about the reasonableness of a search and seizure or the government’s ability to use evidence against you, you owe it to yourself to speak with a defense lawyer.
 Criminal offenses carry severe penalties in South Carolina; and, if you are facing charges, you need to assert every defense that you have available.
 Some examples of situations in which a criminal defendant in South Carolina may be entitled to have evidence excluded from his or her trial include:

 - A search and seizure conducted without a warrant

 - A search and seizure that exceed the scope of a warrant

 - A search and seizure conducted pursuant to a warrant issued without probable cause

 Speak with a Criminal Defense Attorney in North Charleston for Free

 For more information about protecting your legal rights after an arrest in South Carolina, please contact us to schedule a free, no-obligation consultation.
-To speak with North Charleston defense attorney Rad Deaton in confidence, please call 843-225-5723 or request an appointment online today.
+To speak with North Charleston criminal defense lawyer Rad Deaton in confidence, please call 843-225-5723 or request an appointment online today.